-It was identified that all low-level waste might be disposed of at a near surface facility (i.e., Engineered Containment Mound, Concrete Vault, or Shallow Rock Cavern), whereas all intermediate-level waste must be disposed of in a Deep Geological Repository or a Deep Borehole.
+It was identified that all low-level waste might be disposed of at a near surface facility (i.e., engineered containment mound, concrete vault or shallow rock cavern), whereas all intermediate-level waste must be disposed of in a deep geological repository or deep borehole.
 Typically, low-level waste can be disposed of in a higher level of containment (i.e., deep underground), but intermediate-level waste cannot move to a lower level of containment (i.e., near the surface).
-This is demonstrated by the Deep Geological Repository, which is technically feasible for the full low- and intermediate-level waste inventory.
+This is demonstrated by the deep geological repository, which is technically feasible for the full low- and intermediate-level waste inventory.

-The Engineered Containment Mound was determined to be the most suitable option for bulk low-level waste such as soils and demolished concrete, given the low concentrations of radionuclides and the large volume of waste.
-Additional low-level waste may be suitable for the Engineered Containment Mound, depending on the specific safety case of the disposal facility.
+The engineered containment mound was determined to be the most suitable option for bulk low-level waste such as soils and demolished concrete, given the low concentrations of radionuclides and the large volume of waste.
+Additional low-level waste may be suitable for the engineered containment mound, depending on the specific safety case of the disposal facility.

-The Concrete Vault and Shallow Rock Cavern were considered the most suitable option for non-bulk low-level waste, given the increased containment and structural integrity offered (concrete barrier or rock mass) compared to the Engineered Containment Mound.
-These longterm management options may also be suitable for bulk low-level waste, noting that the containment and isolation offered by these options exceed what is required for bulk material.
-Additionally, the co-disposal of non-bulk low-level waste in a Deep Geological Repository was considered as an alternative.
+The concrete vault and shallow rock cavern were considered the most suitable option for non-bulk lowlevel waste, given the increased containment and structural integrity offered (concrete barrier or rock mass) compared to the engineered containment mound.
+These long-term management options may also be suitable for bulk low-level waste, noting that the containment and isolation offered by these options exceed what is required for bulk material.
+Additionally, the co-disposal of non-bulk low-level waste in a deep geological repository was considered as an alternative.

-The International Atomic Energy Agency (IAEA) states that intermediate level radioactive waste can be disposed of in different types of facility depending on its characteristics.
+The International Atomic Energy Agency (IAEA) states that intermediate-level radioactive waste can be disposed of in different types of facility depending on its characteristics.
 While disposal could be by emplacement in a facility constructed in caverns, vaults or silos a few tens of metres below ground level, this option was not retained for intermediate-level waste in the ISRW inventory given its long-lived characteristics.
-From the international benchmarking undertaken, the Deep Geological Repository emerges as the preferred approach to intermediate-level waste long-term management and was therefore considered the most suitable option for all of the intermediate-level waste.
-The Organisation for Economic Co-operation and Development endorses the strong scientific consensus regarding the use of Deep Geological Repositories for the disposal of nuclear wastes has been developed after decades of scientific analyses, engineering tests, development and operation of underground research laboratories.
+From the international benchmarking undertaken, the deep geological repository emerged as the preferred approach to intermediate-level waste long-term management and was therefore considered the most suitable option for all the intermediate-level waste.
+The Organisation for Economic Co-operation and Development endorses the strong scientific consensus regarding the use of deep geological repositories for the disposal of nuclear wastes.
+The consensus has been developed after decades of scientific analyses, engineering tests, development and operation of underground research laboratories.

-Deep Boreholes are considered an alternative long-term management option for small dimensional intermediate-level waste such as disused sealed sources and spent ion exchange resins.
-Deep Boreholes are best applied to a decentralized disposal approach (i.e., with multiple borehole locations across Canada) in order to reduce the need for radioactive waste transportation.
+Deep boreholes are considered an alternative long-term management option for small dimensional intermediate-level waste such as disused sealed sources and spent ion exchange resins.
+Deep boreholes are best applied to a decentralized disposal approach (i.e., with multiple borehole locations across Canada) in order to reduce the need for radioactive waste transportation.
 Further investigation on the applicability of this option is required as the technology develops.

-Rolling Stewardship is a potential near-term waste management solution but is not considered to be a practical solution for all low- or intermediate-level waste in the long-term given the uncertainties associated with costs, climate change and societal evolution.
+Rolling stewardship is a potential near-term waste management solution, but is not considered to be a practical solution for all low- or intermediate-level waste in the long term given the uncertainties associated with costs, climate change and societal evolution.